beaupletga/t-SNE/README.md

 The formula to compute the similarity between two points xi,xj in the original space
 ![](pij.png)

-The formula to compute the similarity between two points yi,yj in the new space
+The formula to compute the similarity between two points yi,yj in the new space<br/>
 ![](qij.png)

 The formula to compute the error between the two distributions by using Kl-divergence :